Lab Members

 THESIS STUDENT

-Vanessa is a second year at Yale and she is majoring in Psychology with a certificate in Spanish.
+Vanessa is a senior year at Yale and she is majoring in Psychology with a certificate in Spanish.
 She hopes to pursue a PhD in Clinical Psychology one day in hopes of practicing and conducting her own research.
 She is originally from Esparto, CA which is a small town in NorCal.

 Janina Rothenberger